msess/exams/README.md

 6. Click the `Upload files` button
 7. Drag and drop the course folder (named: MSE|ENSC|ECON ### from step 1) into the drop area
-8. Write a good commit message and press commit changes button
+8. Write a commit message explaining what you uploaded or anything you want MSESS to know, and press `Commit changes` button
 9. Send a pull request to the MSESS/exams repository
+10. You may delete your fork of the exam bank once you are sure the pull request has been accepted.

-The folder structure and names (Caps, spacing, and info needed) are crucial.
+The folder structure and names (Capitalization, spacing, dashes, and keywords shown above) are crucial.
 Please take a look at other exams that have already been uploaded to see how to capitalize and name files.

 ## For admins only